dax8it/atjiujitsu04/src/pages/products/index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Alex Covo
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
-  - author: Philipp Trommler
-    quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      I enrolled my son, then I got hooked doing BJJ.
+Professor Alvaro, along with professor Alex have been instrumental in getting me addicted to this wonderful art called BJJ.
+It's had a dramatic positive impact on my mental and physical health.
+I've also made some great connections that share the same love of this sport.
+I would recommend anyone to come try it out.
+I originally enrolled my son in their toddler program, which is taught by Professor Alvero.
+He is truly amazing with the kids.
+I decided to give it a go and haven't looked back.
+I hope to continue on this journey for years to come.
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions